Engee documentation

 Frequency response of MIMO systems

-This example shows how the frequency response of a multi-input multiple-output (MIMO) system can be investigated in two ways: by computing the frequency response and by computing singular values.
+This example shows how the frequency response of a multi-channel system with multiple inputs and outputs (MIMO) can be investigated in two ways: by calculating the frequency response and by calculating singular values.

 Before you start, connect the package ControlSystems.jl.